 In a small bowl, melt butter and soften honey together in a microwave.
 Combine with grain mix.
 Spread on an oiled lipped baking pan.

 300 degrees, 45 minutes.
-Stir after 30 minutes.
+Stir with spatula after 30 minutes.
 When the granola looks toasted and your house smells heavenly, it’s done.
 Note that it won’t be crunchy until it cools.
 Store in an airtight container; glass is nice because you can see the golden granola through it.